Courageous Involvement

 :

-Your participation in the challenge will help focus your attention on relevant facts and increase precision in appreciation your nature and impact.
-As you become clearer about the realities of the challenge, you will be able to clarify and adjust your participation to suit yourself.
+Your participation in the challenge will help focus your attention on relevant facts. increasing precision in appreciating their nature and impact.
+As you become clearer about the crucial facts, you will be able to clarify and adjust your participation to suit your view.

 is provisionally labeled Clarification

 Participation will bring you into contact with a variety of people who are familiar with the scene.
-You will hear their views, possibly even have those views forced on you, and you will naturally respond by adjusting your participation.
+You will hear their views, possibly even find their views being forced on you, and you will tend to respond by adjusting your participation.
 The reverse influence is also likely in that independent assessments and how you listen to them will be affected your participation.

 is provisionally labeled Responsiveness